Approximation Algorithm for Generalized Budgeted Assignment Problems and Applications in Transportation Systems: Essential Mechanisms for Algorithm Design and Analysis

 The problem can be solved with a near-optimal solution using the following mechanism.

-\begin{definition} (generalized $\gamma$-conservative magician) The magician makes a decision about each box as follows: Let {the random variable} $W_i$ denote the amount of mana lost before seeing the $i$th box, and $F_{W_i}(w):=P[W_i\leq w]$ denote the ex ante CDF of random variable $W_i$.
-Define the random binary variable $S_i$ conditional on $W_i$ as follows:
+\begin{definition} (generalized $\gamma$-conservative magician) The magician makes a decision about each box as follows: Let {the random variable} $W_i$ denote the amount of mana lost prior to seeing the $i$th box, and $F_{W_i}(w):=P[W_i\leq w]$ denote the ex ante CDF of random variable $W_i$.
+Define random binary variable $S_i$ conditional on $W_i$ as follows:

 Then given $W_i$ and before seeing the $i$th box, the magician will decide to open the $i$th box if $S_i=1$. \end{definition}